 NP 16:31 Yes.
 And we’re hoping to have a call in feature too, to allow you to connect with us in even more ways.
 Until next time, remember, it’s all political.

 Announcer 16:48 Thanks for listening.
 Please share and tell somebody about it.
 As Aristotle wrote, it is the mark of an educated mind to be able to entertain a thought without accepting it.

 My poem “The Salt March” published in Writers Resist is my response to another poem.
 The internet age makes it possible to “interact” with other writers, to produce the equivalent of “call and response.”
 When I saw video and photos of protesters in wheel chairs being dragged from the halls of the U.S. Congress I was at first enraged.
 Then I read my poet friend Alan Catlin’s poem “Mixed Message: A History Lesson 2017”.
 I wrote and told him that the piece authentically demonstrates the poetry of bearing witness.
 I felt the need to provide a complementing piece, “The Salt March” is my contribution to the colloquy.

 In this era of fake news and tweets, with knowledge being devalued in many places, we need, more than ever, to rely on humanity’s history in all its truth, both the ugly and exemplary, to guide our decisions about what is happening around us, pointing where we might be headed.

-My new essay “The Holocaust on Display” published in Hevria is written to justify the arts confronting the Holocaust, as they can and should and focuses on the just opened exhibit of the remarkable photos of Henryk Ross at the Museum of Fine Arts Boston.
+My essay “The Holocaust on Display” published in Hevria is written to justify the arts confronting the Holocaust, as they can and should and focuses on the exhibit of the remarkable photos of Henryk Ross at the Museum of Fine Arts Boston.
 I hope I have shed some light on the subject.
 The essay includes my poem “Pictures Of The Lodz Ghetto” with an accompanying audio reading.